Blog

 Matched, Consistent Caregivers

 Our clients are not assigned a rotating pool of strangers.
-We work to match each client with a consistent caregiver who learns their preferences, knows their medical history context, and builds the trust that makes outings go smoothly.
+We work to match each client with a consistent caregiver who learns their preferences, knows their medical history context, and builds the trust that makes every outing go smoothly.
 For clients with dementia or anxiety around medical visits, caregiver consistency is not a convenience — it is a clinical necessity.

 Scheduling Flexibility

 We provide transportation on a schedule that fits your loved one's needs — a single weekly pharmacy run, daily dialysis trips, or occasional specialist visits.
 Service can be arranged as a standalone transportation block or integrated into a broader care plan that includes personal care, medication management, companionship, or skilled nursing services in the home.
+If your loved one also needs support when they are not traveling, our 24-hour and live-in care program can fill those hours as well.

-24/7 Availability
+24/7 Availability With a Live Answer

 Medical needs do not follow a business-hours schedule.
 BrightStar Care of Burleson is available 24 hours a day, 7 days a week, with live staff answering calls at any hour.
 If an appointment is scheduled for early morning or a procedure runs late into the evening, we are available to accommodate it.